 In this article, we will go over all the Pirate minions in Hearthstone Battlegrounds and explain how they fit in making a good Pirate composition.
 For the full guide on the actual Battlegrounds gameplay, visit our Hearthstone Strategy Guide for in-depth information.
-We will be only focusing on Pirate individually to create a different approach to explaining things.
+We will only be focusing on Pirate individually to create a different approach to explaining things.

 Tavern Tier 1